Implementing Metered Billing with Stripe vs Custom

 // Submit delta adjustment before cycle closes

-await stripe.usageRecords.create(item.id, {
+await stripe.subscriptionItems.createUsageRecord(item.id, {

-quantity: Math.round(localTotal - stripeTotal),
+quantity: Math.round(Math.abs(localTotal - stripeTotal)),

 timestamp: Math.floor(Date.now() / 1000),